Funding opportunity

 We will handle personal data in line with UK data protection legislation and manage it securely.
 For more information, including how to exercise your rights, read our privacy notice.

 UKRI may need to share the application and any personal information that it contains with third parties contracted by UKRI to undertake evaluation and analysis of the scheme.
-See more information on how personal information may be used.
+For more information on how personal information may be used see How we handle grant applicant and grant holder data.

 Publication of outcomes